featured image

 pass

-The extension validator uses a whitelist strategy, not a blacklist.
-This is a critical distinction: a blacklist tries to enumerate every dangerous extension (.exe, .sh, .bat, …) and will always miss something.
-A whitelist enumerates only what is explicitly allowed and rejects everything else.
+Extension whitelisting uses a whitelist strategy, not a blacklist.
+The distinction matters.
+A blacklist tries to enumerate every dangerous extension (.exe, .sh, .bat, …) and will always miss something.
+A whitelist enumerates only what is explicitly allowed and rejects everything else by default.

 def validate_file_extension(filename, allowed_extensions):